Wael1122/waa/Dependencies.md

 - `bash`
 - `busybox`

-Note: I recommend installing `termux` from the Play Store or F-Droid.
+**Note:** I recommend installing `termux` from the Play Store or F-Droid.
 Termux provides you with a fully working Linux environment, doesn't require root acess and includes all dependencies.

-Note2: Neofetch is in Termux's official repos.
+**Note:** Neofetch is in Termux's official repos.